Matt Hamilton (curler)

 Matthew James Hamilton (born February 19, 1989) is an American curler from McFarland, Wisconsin.
+He currently plays lead on Team John Shuster.
 He is a World Junior Champion, World Men's bronze medalist, and Olympic gold medalist.
-Hamilton currently plays second for the Duluth, Minnesota-based John Shuster team.

 Curling career

 2007–2014: Early career

 Hamilton played for skip Jeremy Roe at the 2007 and 2008 United States Men's National Championships, placing seventh and ninth, respectively.
 In 2008 he also joined Chris Plys' junior team, who had won the National Junior Championship the two previous years.
 Hamilton helped make it four Junior National Titles in a row for Plys, winning the 2008 and 2009 championships.

 As national champions, Hamilton and Team Plys represented the United States at the World Junior Championships.
 At the 2008 World Juniors in Östersund, Sweden they took home gold medals after beating Sweden's Oskar Eriksson 9–5 in the final.
 While in Sweden, Hamilton won the championship's 2008 Sportsmanship Award, an award only given to one male junior curler and one female junior curler.

 The following year, at the 2009 World Junior Championships held in the newly completed Vancouver Olympic Centre, they failed to defend their title, ending up with bronze medals.
 Hamilton and his juniors team also competed at the 2009 United States Olympic Trials, which doubled as that year's national championship, finishing in eighth place with a 3–6 record.

 For the 2009–10 season Hamilton returned to Jeremy Roe's team, as third.

 In the stages leading up to the 2011 United States Men's Curling Championship, he played as Paul Pustovar's second through the Medford qualifier and the challenge round, eventually qualifying for the Nationals.
 He replaced Pustovar as skip in the Nationals and finished seventh with a 3–6 win–loss record.